chiraggude/larabase/README.md

 * Admin section: Users, Posts, Tags, Categories, Roles, Permissions
 * Contact/Feedback form submissions are saved in DB and emailed to the Admin
 * Throttle: User activity is logged to a separate DB table
-    * Track last login time, ip address, failed login attempts etc.
+    * Track last login time, IP address, failed login attempts etc.
     * Suspend an account after a specified number of failed login attempts.
 Suspended accounts are unlocked after a specified time period.
     * Admins can Ban the user for an indefinite amount of time
 * Users Directory: List of all users with links to their public profiles